5+ Must-Have "Stardew Valley" Mods!

-I'm always a big believer in playing my favourite computer games with Mods.
+I've always been a big believer in playing my favourite computer games with mods.
 These user-created additions to the game usually add depth, longevity, and just downright fun to pretty much any game, and Stardew Valley is no exception.

 For most Stardew Valley mods, you'll need the SMAPI tool.
-This is simply a tool which load mods into your game.
+This is simply a tool that loads mods into your game.
 Most mods will require SMAPI in order to work.
 You can download SMAPI and read full installation instructions from here.